alanyuma/waedd-material-design/README.md

 If this script is breaking, it's probably due to one of the following issues:

-- A data point was added incorrectly and the acsData class or pyBls data class is trying to do some operation on an object of `NoneType`.
+- A data point was added incorrectly and the acsData class or bls-data data class is trying to do some operation on an object of `NoneType`.
 If this is the case, use POSTMAN or some other tool to interact with their APIs and verify the request is being made correctly.

 - The BLS or Census Bureau data has changed.
 Sometimes these data tables change, the regions change, or something else could change on their end.
 Again, use POSTMAN to verify what is being returned or use their websites to verify that changes have been made and what has changed.
 This could impact how data needs to be displayed.